wur-bioinformatics/introduction-to-bioinformatics/week3.md

 _Questions:_

-a.
-Why do these distances values get increasingly larger (apart from the last step)?
+1. Why do these distances values get increasingly larger (apart from the last step)?
-b.
-Can you think of cases where the raw p-difference would be ok for measuring evolutionary distance?
+2. Can you think of cases where the raw p-difference would be ok for measuring evolutionary distance?
-c.
-What is Complete deletion (check your Captions) and how does it compare with Pairwise deletion?
+3. What is Complete deletion (check your Captions) and how does it compare with Pairwise deletion?
-d.
-In your opinion, what would be the best way of modelling sequence divergence among these sequences?
+4. In your opinion, what would be the best way of modelling sequence divergence among these sequences?
 :::::